-As the daughter of Kurdish migrants who were uprooted from their home after the 1979 Iranian revolution, Roojin Habibi was naturally drawn to the study and practice of human rights law.
+As the daughter of Kurdish migrants fleeing Iran following its 1979 revolution, Roojin Habibi was naturally drawn to the study of human rights law.
 It was only later that the accomplished doctoral researcher at Osgoode Hall Law School of York University decided to dedicate herself to the pursuit of global health justice.

 “I am honoured, grateful and humbled,” she said.
 “This award represents much more than a scholarship to me.
 I’m thrilled to be joining a community of scholars, mentors, fellows and alumni who contribute individually to a plurality of perspectives, while working together to collectively challenge siloed thinking and disciplinary boundaries.”